ppy/osu-wiki/wiki/Tournaments/osu!_Riverside/SWEAT/en.md

 ![SWEAT banner](img/banner.jpg)

 <!-- TODO: Link to Organisations page when it exists -->
-The **Standard/Mania Weekend End of Autumn Tournament** (***SWEAT***) is an osu! and osu!mania BYOC LAN tournament hosted by osu!
+The **Standard/Mania Weekend End of Autumn Tournament** (***SWEAT***) was an osu! and osu!mania BYOC LAN tournament hosted by osu!
 Riverside.
-It will take place during *Highlander Con Fall 2019*, a gaming festival hosted by Highlander Gaming at the University of California, Riverside (*UCR*).
+It took place during *Highlander Con Fall 2019*, a gaming festival hosted by Highlander Gaming at the University of California, Riverside (*UCR*).

 ## Event details

-**Join the [osu!
-Riverside Discord server](https://discord.gg/SVztsp5) for the most up-to-date information!**

-SWEAT is a LAN event, meaning it happens in-person. osu!
-Riverside has a room reserved for the duration of Highlander Con, and it's a great place to hang out with other osu! community members, even if you don't want to participate in the tournament.
+SWEAT was a LAN event, meaning it happened in-person. osu!
+Riverside had a room reserved for the duration of Highlander Con, and it was a friendly place for all rhythm gamers to hang out, in addition to hosting this tournament.

-Details about Highlander Con Fall 2019 are posted on its [Eventbrite page](https://www.eventbrite.com/e/highlander-con-fall-2019-tickets-74580744013); here's what's important for SWEAT:
+Details about Highlander Con Fall 2019 were posted on its [Eventbrite page](https://www.eventbrite.com/e/highlander-con-fall-2019-tickets-74580744013):

 - Location: Highlander Union Building (HUB), 900 University Ave, Riverside, CA 92507
 - Time: Sunday, November 17, 2019 starting at 11:00AM
-- There will be free parking at Lot 1
-- **You must register on Eventbrite to be allowed into the event (it's free!)**

-Remember that this is a **bring your own computer** event!
-If you want to play in the tournament, bring everything you need to play osu! (computer, peripherals, preferrably a power strip), or a really nice friend who can supply that for you.

-## Registration

-**Please fill out the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSchSjpNZEYMO86V17EQpDu_vSgOI1m_2hbu5HJ4gyp8tVu29g/viewform) if you are going to participate in the tournament!**

-Also, don't forget to register for Highlander Con on their [Eventbrite page](https://www.eventbrite.com/e/highlander-con-fall-2019-tickets-74580744013).

 ## Links